A large body of evidence indicates that the dorsolateral prefrontal

 whether this area comes into play?

-of working memory is far from being understood in detail.
-Moreover,
+the anatomical substrate of working memory is far from being understood

 For example, the experimental